-The initial interview, or competency conversation, will be provided to all RPL applicants to ensure realistic expectations for RPL and identify units that can be applied for.
+The initial interview, or competency conversation, will be provided to all RPL applicants to ensure realistic expectations for RPL and discuss the RPL application form to identify and clarify units that can be applied for.
 In this session a suitable Q Academy representative will identify relevant units and provide information about learning outcomes and assessment criteria.